You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

-A logic gate is an electronic component that takes one or more binary inputs (0 or 1) and produces a single binary output based on a specific logical rule.
-Gates are the physical implementation of Boolean algebra operations.
+A logic gate is an electronic component that takes one or more binary inputs (0 or 1) and produces a single binary output determined by a fixed logical rule.
+The gate is the physical embodiment of a Boolean operation: where the algebra writes Q=A⋅B, the hardware places an AND gate.

 | Concept | Detail |